sriharsha-sreenatha/CSCI596_FinalProject/README.md

-# Grad-CAM: Gradient-weighted Class Activation Mapping - Visual Explanations from Deep Networks via Gradient-based Localization
+# Explainable AI - Visualing Convolutional Neural Network using Grad-CAM: Gradient-weighted Class Activation Mapping
 This repository is for the final project of CSCI596 - Scientific Computing and Visualization.

 <h2>Motivation/Abstract</h2>